Lift the lid on Moroccan cuisine on this appetising adventure

-Clear your plate for flavour-filled Morocco, where Berber, Arabic and European influences mix to create an adventurous culinary cocktail.
-Follow the smell of food through mesmerising markets and master recipes taught by those that know them best.
+Clear your plate for flavour-filled Morocco, where Berber, Arabic and European influences mix to create an adventurous culinary medley.
+On this 12-day journey, follow the smell of food through mesmerising markets and master recipes taught by those that know them best.
 Grab street food from a souq and share traditional meals in local homes.
-Take a handful of bustling medinas, mix with a dash of sea and season with fresh local produce, all drizzled with warm Moroccan hospitality for an adventure that will linger long on the tongue and in the memory.
+Take a handful of bustling medinas, mix with a sprinkling of spices and season with fresh local produce, all drizzled with warm Moroccan hospitality for an adventure that will linger long on the tongue and in the memory.

 As this trip covers quite a lot of ground there are some long drives.
-These are excellent opportunities to get to know your fellow travellers better, catch up on some reading, or simply appreciate the scenery.
+These are excellent opportunities to get to know your fellow travellers, catch up on some reading, or simply appreciate the scenery.

 On Days 8 & 9 you'll visit M’Goun Valley.
 This remote area of Morocco is an amazing place to discover on foot, but to do so you'll need a moderate level of fitness and have the relevant footwear and clothing with you.
 Don’t worry if trekking isn’t really your thing, there are plenty of other activities to do in the valley.

 The weather in Morocco can be extreme.
 Summer temperatures can be uncomfortably hot, especially for those who aren't accustomed to the heat, so please consider carefully what time of year you travel.

 Although you shouldn’t expect any aggressive selling techniques in Morocco, please be aware that you may be approached by shop owners and street vendors offering their goods to you on regular occasions.